JEFH507/org-chart-goose-orchestrator/docs/adr/0024-agent-mesh-python-implementation.md

 **Migration Strategy:**
 1. Rewrite tools in Rust using `rmcp` SDK
-2. Use same MCP protocol contract (no changes to Goose integration)
+2. Use same MCP protocol contract (no changes to goose integration)
 3. Keep Python version for comparison testing
 4. Migrate incrementally (one tool at a time, validate each)
 5. Delete Python implementation after full Rust migration validated